CrayLabs/SmartSim/README.md

 # by default, SmartSim never blocks execution after the database is launched.
 exp.start(db)

-# launch models, anaylsis, training, inference sessions, etc
+# launch models, analysis, training, inference sessions, etc
 # that communicate with the database using the SmartRedis clients

 # stop the database